Remotely Controlling a Flex Signature Transceiver Over the Internet

 set the IP Port to 4992.

-Note: This approach makes the transceiver accessible to anyone who knows (or takes the time to investigate) your router's external IP address and external port number.
-Security can be modestly enhanced by configuring the router's external port number to an unassigned number other than 4992 and configuring the DX Commander port accordingly; the router's internal port number be 4992.
-The the transceiver should be kept powered down when not in use unless a Virtual Private Network (VPN) is employed to protect the internet connection from access by a malefactor.
+- Security can be modestly enhanced by configuring the router's external port number to an unassigned number other than 4992 and configuring the Commander port accordingly; the router's internal port number be 4992.
+Keep the transceiver powered down when not in use.

 Connecting and Configuring FLEX Signature Transceivers for Operation Via SmartSDR CAT, which supports remote operation via Flex's SmartLink product